 In September of 2016, I took over as the new director of the ministry and was tasked with figuring out the path forward for the next ten years.
 We are thrilled to launch the first big step forward – a new name!

-This blog is the place where we will discuss many topics related to disability ministry.
+Our News is the place where we will discuss many topics related to disability ministry.
 We will tackle everything from theology to practical how-to steps.
 But the essential part of our discussions will always be the gospel.

 One question we will tackle initially relates to “first steps” that churches can take to move forward in starting their disability ministry.
 Parents, we will also have a series for you.
 Look for a coming article on developing realistic and gospel-centered goals for church involvement.